ansible/docsite/user-journeys/ansible-user-journey-maps.md

   Learn about the Ansible community and its purpose Review and agree to the code of conduct
   Join or initiate a discussion
-  Participate in a meetup or other local event Contribute to an Ansible project
+Milestone: Start actively participating in the Ansible community Participate in a meetup or other local event Contribute to an Ansible project
 Milestone: Expand Ansible community activities
   Present at a meetup
-  Write and share blog post/video etc
+  Write and share blog post or YouTube video, etc.
-  Contribute a feature/collection etc to an Ansible project
 Milestone: Become an Ansible community evangelist
-  Host Ansible meetups
+  Host an Ansible meetup
-  Become a maintainer of an Ansible project or collection Become a member of Ansible steering committee
+  Become a maintainer of an Ansible project or collection Join the Ansible steering committee
 ```